Cnw695/SQLAlchemy/README.md

 ## SQLAlchemy
 ### Climate Analysis and Exploration

-* Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis is done  using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-### Analysis
-* Design a query to retrieve the last 12 months of data.
-* Plot the results using the DataFrame plot method.
-* Temperature Analysis
-### Climate App
+### Tools:
-* Designed a Flask API based on the queries.
-* Return a JSON list.
+* python, numpy, pandas, datetime, sqlalchemy, flask, matplotlib

+Conduct climate analysis and data exploration of weather station database.
+Beginning with the retrieval of the data from a SQL database.
+Executing SQL queries with in a pandas data frame and then designing supportive charts to interpret

+Pandas Data Pull and exploration-->>>>SQLAlchemy/climate.ipynb Flask app-->>>>>>>SQLAlchemy/app.py /
+SQL Table creation-->>>SQLAlchemy/Resources/hawaii.sql